nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

        ![APIM Architecture](images/common/custom-domain.png)

 # Custom Domain and DNS Considerations
 APIM in Internal Mode DNS is managed by the user.
 APIM in External Mode Default DNS resolution is provided by Azure DNS.
-For Custom Domain, the user needs to do the DNS configuration.
+For Custom Domain, the user needs to do the manage DNS configuration.
+Azure Private and public DNS zone can be leveraged.

 ```
 #APIM default domain